emberjs/core-notes/ember.js/march/march-03.md

 YK: Constraint #1: you should never be required to re-enumerate all components just to specify what manager you want to use.
 It isn't good enough to say you only want to enumerate the glimmer ones, or only the ember ones.

-YK: Constraint 2: The information about which component manager you wnt to use should be require dynamically requiring the component file
+YK: Constraint 2: The information about which component manager you want to use should be require dynamically requiring the component file

 YK: Constraint 3: all this needs to work with bare template components